momlife/Mom.life-mini-apps-JS-API/README_EN.md

 # Description
-Below you can become familiar with description of connection and use "Preggie extension js api" - JavaScript library for working with PreggieAPP (Preggie native application).
+Below you can become familiar with description of connection and use "mom.life extension js api" - JavaScript library for working with mom.life APP (mom.life native application).

-"Preggie extension js api" is a bridge between PreggieAPP and developer’s JS application.
-JS-API provides the ability to call native methods of PreggieAPP application.
+"mom.life extension js api" is a bridge between mom.life APP and developer’s JS application.
+JS-API provides the ability to call native methods of mom.life APP application.

 # Connection
 Download\ clone project from bitbucket.